About DEOMI

 Image of DEOMI's 50th Anniversary Booklet

-Propelled by the civil rights movement of the 1960s and to counteract a national policy of segregation and inequality, the Department of Defense (DoD) mandated race relations training in 1971.
+Over the years, DEOMI has evolved to address the changing landscape of human relations.
+Established in 1971 as the Defense Race Relations Institute (DRRI), the institute’s initial mandate was to address racial tensions and promote equal opportunity within the U.S. military.
 The violent and nonviolent disorders of the late 1960s were the catalyst that convinced military leaders that race relations education must be provided to every member of the Armed Forces.

 DRRI Class 72-1 Graduating Class